-A Italian-Croat Legion was organised as a two-battalion Blackshirt Legion with an artillery battalion attached.
+An Italian-Croat Legion was organized as a two-battalion Blackshirt Legion with an artillery battalion attached.
 It fought well with the Italian 3rd Mobile Division, but was destroyed during the Don retreat.

-The German-Croat Legion was organised as a three-battalion infantry regiment with an attached artillery battalion, and was known as the ‘369th Reinforced Croat Infantry Regiment’.
+The German-Croat Legion was organized as a three-battalion infantry regiment with an attached artillery battalion, and was known as the ‘369th Reinforced Croat Infantry Regiment’.
 It was lost at Stalingrad.

 The Croat para-military organization which fought against both the partisans and the Chetniks was the Ustashi which had both a military and police role.
-In addition to some of the better organised and disciplined units, there were a number of ‘wild’ bands – mere bandits.
+In addition to some better organized and disciplined units, there were a number of ‘wild’ bands – mere bandits.

 By the end of 1941 there were 15 Ustashi battalions, which were combined with Army units to form 16 combined Domobranen-Ustachi divisions and another 30 brigades with a total strength of some 114,000 men with another 38,000 in territorial units.
 At the end of the war the remnants of these units were gathered together to form one battle-worthy division, the 1st Croatian Storm Division.